dmbarbour/glas/docs/GlasObject.md

 * *glob:SecureHash* - reference to content-addressed glob.
 SecureHash is usually a 64-byte binary representing the SHA3-512 of an external binary.
 * *bin:SecureHash* - reference to content-addressed binary data.
 Same SecureHash as for globs, but the referent is loaded as a binary instead of parsed as a glob.

 External references generalize as a *contextual extension* mechanism for glas object.
-For example, we could use external references to support globs in context of the module system, or globs in context of streaming incremental data:

-Reference values in context of glas module system:
-* *local:ModuleName* - value of local module
-* *global:ModuleName* - value of global module
-* *eval:Program* - a program to be interpreted by the language module compiler, limited to 'log' and 'load' effects.

-Reference values in context of streaming incremental data:
-* *var:Nat* - value to be provided later in stream, integer may be recycled after provision
-* *glob* or *bin* - content-addressed storage via associated content distribution network (CDN)

-External references are the easiest extension hook for glas object.
-Experimental runtime-specific extensions might be introduced as reference values, eventually become de-facto standard extensions, then even later be standardized as a one-byte header if there is sufficient motivation.
+For example, in context of a module system, we might use *local:ModuleName* and *global:ModuleName* instead of content-addressed *glob* and *bin* references.
+In context of streaming data or templates, we might introduce *var:Nat* to represent data that will arrive later in the stream or perhaps upon demand.

+*Note:* Establishing and maintaining the context is rarely free.
+Effective support for external references may involve access tokens for a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), protocols for content negotiation (analogous to HTTP Accept header), reference validation overheads, and so on.

 ### Internal References

 We can forward reference within a glob file.

-* *internal ref* - header (0x88) . (offset); This is just the *path accessor* with an empty path, i.e. a whole-value accessor.
+* *internal ref* - header (0x88) . (offset); i.e. the whole-value *accessor*.

 Internal references are mostly useful to improve structure sharing or compression of data.
 Also useful for the *Glob Headers* pattern, where a glob binary starts with an internal ref.